-When It Comes to Content Marketing, You Should Absolutely Double Down on Facebook
+When It Comes to Content Marketing, You Should Absolutely Double Down on Facebook The big blue social network is the key marketing platform for the foreseeable future.

 To paraphrase Mark Twain: the reports of Facebook's death have been greatly exaggerated.